Bataraza: Barangays

 Rio Tuba is one of the populated barangays of Bataraza and known for its nickel mineral reserves.
 The primary mine site of Rio Tuba Nickel Mining Corporation is located within its jurisdiction.

 Climate

 Demographics

 In the 2020 census, the population of Bataraza was 85,439 people, with a density of sigfig 85,439/726.20.

+Religion

+Religiously, it is estimated that the population of Bataraza is divided into 35% Roman Catholic, 23% Islam, and 23% tribal religions, with another 19% unspecified, most likely followers of Islam, as well as Roman Catholic or other Christian sects.
+However, based on the percentage of religion in 2024, the majority of the population is Islam (62.8%), then Christianity (36.1%), and others (1.1%).
+The majority of Muslims are indigenous peoples of Molbog and Palawano, as well as Tausug and other migrants.
+Then Christianity and other religions were mainly practiced by Tagalog settlers and other Luzon origins, as well as the native population of Palawano.